Hackers News Hackers News

 main.csproj (Source – ASEC)

-The script decodes those URLs and downloads three files: a randomly named executable, a DLL named Avk.dll, and a data file called AVKTray.dat — all stored quietly inside the system’s temporary folder.
+The loaded project file contains an inline C# script with Base64-encoded URLs that point to an external C2 server.
+This script decodes the URLs and proceeds to download three additional files: a randomly named executable, a DLL named Avk.dll, and a data file called AVKTray.dat.
+All these components are covertly stored within the system’s temporary folder.

 Victim System (Source - ASEC)